KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/4 Python Lists/7 Removing elements.md

 # --hints--

-Remove broccoli from the "fruits" array using "remove()".
+Remove "broccoli" from the "fruits" array using "remove()".

 ```
 True if 'broccoli' not in fruits else False
 ```

-Remove peppers from the "fruits" array using "remove()".
+Remove "peppers" from the "fruits" array using "remove()".

 ```
 True if 'peppers' not in fruits else False